Measuring Donor Conversion Rates

 Understanding Donor Conversion Metrics

 When considering a donor conversion metric, ideally we would measure the number of actual donors from the number of deaths that are considered potential donors.
 In other words, when a death occurs in a hospital with no contraindications to donation, how often does a successful donation occur?
 This is the ideal metric, but we are currently unable to calculate it because we have no standardized definition of what is meant by a "potential donor."
 The "eligible death" definition was an attempt to define a pool of potential donors that most transplant professionals would agree could become donors; however, we know that many donors emerge every year who do not meet the eligible death definition; for example, donors aged older than 75 years or donors after circulatory determination of death.
-Because we cannot currently identify the pool of "potential donors," SRTR calculates the donor conversion rate only within the eligible death population.
-We measure the number of eligible deaths from whom at least one organ (heart, intestine, kidney, liver, lung, or pancreas) is procured for the purpose of transplant.
-SRTR's OPO-specific reports also report how many additional donors were successfully procured; however, these are not included in conversion rate metrics presented in the OPO-specific reports.
+Because we cannot currently identify the pool of “potential donors,” SRTR is not currently reporting donor conversion rates.
+Prior to July 6, 2023, SRTR reported donor conversion rates within the population of deaths reported to meet the “eligible death” definition per OPTN policy 1.2.
+Following recommendation 3.1 from the SRTR’s People Driven Transplant Metrics Consensus Conference, these metrics were removed from the OPO-specific reports in July 2023.
+SRTR continues to explore additional metrics for inclusion in future versions of the OPO-specific reports.

 For the next article in the Guide to Key OPO Metrics, information on the donor yield metrics, click here.